RyuuXS/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Why was the picture sent to prison?
+It was framed.